validatedpatterns-sandbox/portworx-dr/README.md

 ```

 The pattern will automatically add your secondary cluster via ACM and set up the async Portworx cluster pairing
 for the boutique namespace.
 A migration schedule will also be started with an interval of 5 minutes.
-This whole process can take 30 minutes or more.
+This whole process will take up
+to an hour.
+The clusters are fully set up when the Argo apps on primary and secondary clusters are healthy and synced and
+the jobs in AAP all succeed.

 ## Related Repos